alexy-os/buildy-pro/declary/PromptUI.md

    - Define explicit types for content objects
    - Use const assertions for literal types
    - Prefer union types over enums
+   - For icon properties, use `icon: React.ReactNode;` to allow any valid React element

 ### HTML Semantics
 1. **Structure**